patrick-crawford/WEB422-Backup/notes/angular-routing-intro.md

 <br>

-**Next actions**
+##### Next actions

-In our [getting started example](angular-routing-example) document, you will learn to enhance last week's components example, by adding the routing feature.
+In our [getting started example](angular-routing-example) document, you will learn to enhance the "animals" components example, by adding the routing feature.

 <br>